cms-ml/documentation/content/optimization/data_augmentation.md

 **NOTE:** STS is only useful the population can be exhaustively partitioned into disjoint sobgroups.
 Also in case of unknown class priors (the ratio of strata to the whole population) might have deleterious effects on the classification performance.

 #### Over- and undersampling
 Oversampling means (randmly) duplicating the minority class samples, while undersampling discards the majority class samples in order to modify the class distribution.
-Though oversampling might lead to overfittings [ref??], since it makes exact copies of the minority samples while undersampling may discard potentially useful majority samples.
+Though oversampling might lead to overfitting, since it makes exact copies of the minority samples while undersampling may discard potentially useful majority samples.

 Combination of SMOTE and undersampling performs better than only undersampling the majority class.